Economy Versus Disease Spread: Reopening Mechanisms for COVID 19: Models, Assumptions, and Parameters

-\paragraph{COVID-19 Disease Model} We now discuss how we model the spread of disease on the underlying contact graph.
+We now discuss how we model the spread of disease on the underlying contact graph.
 We employ a parameter called the \emph{transmission probability}, $T_p$, the probability that an infected node infects each of its uninfected contacts (neighbors in the contact graph) on \emph{any given day}.
-Note that the $T_p$ value is related to the commonly used \emph{reproductive rate} (or \emph{effective reproductive rate}) $R(t)$ which measures on (average) the number of individuals an infected individual infects over the course of his/her infection (at any particular time $t$ during the epidemic).
+Note that the $T_p$ value is related to the commonly used \emph{reproductive rate} (or \emph{effective reproductive rate}) $R(t)$ which measures (on average) the number of individuals an infected individual infects over the course of his/her infection (at any particular time $t$ during the epidemic).
 For the contact-graph model, one can approximately relate $T_p$ and $R(t)$ as follows (See Appendix for a derivation):

-where $C$, as defined earlier, is the (average) number of contacts per person (we assume this value to be 13.4 throughout this paper based on~\cite{2008plos} data) and $D$ is the (average) number of days a person remains infectious (we assume in this paper that this number is 11 days for COVID-19~\cite{imperialcollege}).
+where $C$, as defined earlier, is the average number of contacts per person (we assume this value to be 13.4 throughout this paper based on~\cite{2008plos} data) and $D$ is the average number of days a person remains infectious (we assume in this paper that this number is 11 days for COVID-19~\cite{imperialcollege}).
 Note that in the contact graph model, since the underlying graph structure is fixed, $R(t)$ generally cannot exceed $C$.
 For a random mixing model, the relationship between $T_p$ and $R(t)$ is somewhat different (cf. Section \ref{sec:model}).
-For example, currently for Houston, the reproductive rate is around 1 and this means that $T_p$ value under the above model is (approximately) $0.007$ (assuming $C = 13.4$ and $D = 11$).
-Generally, the reproductive rate of COVID-19 is estimated to be less than 3~\cite{imperialcollege} and this corresponds to $T_p = 0.022$ (approximately) in the above contact graph model.
+For example, currently for Houston, the reproductive rate is around 1 and thus the $T_p$ value under the above model is (approximately) $0.007$.
+Generally, the reproductive rate of COVID-19 is estimated to be less than 3~\cite{imperialcollege} which corresponds to $T_p = 0.022$ (approximately) in the above contact graph model.